-Just like fitness trackers, smart scales are one of the most beneficial gadgets to add to your health and fitness tool-belt.
-Whether you just want your weigh-ins to be automatically synced for your own use or you want to share and compete with friends, the following scales are still your best options in 2018:
+Just like fitness trackers, this makes smart scales one of the most beneficial gadgets for any level of fitness.
+Whether you just want your weigh-ins to be automatically synced for your own use or you want to share and compete with friends, the following scales are still your best options in 2019 (Click Here For 2022):

 Garmin, Fitbit, Nokia, & Polar Wearable Owners

-We could go on-and-on all day about the accuracy and consistency of the leading smart scales, but with the differences in accuracy pale in comparison to the differences in usability and compatibility.
-If you’re an owner of a wearable from one of the above-mentioned companies, then stop wasting time and get their scale.
-The benefits of having a smart scale and wearable from the same company are obvious, but here’s what we like specifically about these 4 choices:
+We could go on-and-on all day about the accuracy and consistency of the leading smart scales, but the leaders are all neck and neck.
+Usability and compatibility is really where they start to spread out and show the biggest differences.
+If you’re an owner of a wearable from one of these companies, then stop wasting time and get their scale.
+The benefits of having a smart scale and wearable from the same company are obvious, but here are our 4 favorites and why:

-Compatible with iOS, Android, Windows, and web, the Fitbit app is feature-rich, yet very straight-forward, making it perfect for all fitness levels.
-Paired with the Fitbit Versa or the Ionic, you’ll get everything from steps to sleep, including all the metrics from the Fitbit Aria 2 scale on your dashboard.
-The Fitbit app also features some of the best charts to compare the data gathered from all of your tracking devices.
+Compatible with iOS, Android, Windows, and web, the Fitbit app is feature-rich, yet very straight-forward.
+The overall simplicity of the app make it perfect for all fitness levels.
+Paired with the Fitbit Versa or the Ionic, you’ll get everything from steps to sleep, including all the body composition metrics from your Fitbit scale.
+The Fitbit app also features some of the best charts and communities to compare the data gathered from all of your tracking devices.

-Polar does an exceptional job of taking real-time data from your devices in order to tailor daily suggestions based on your goals and your current level of fitness.
+Polar does an exceptional job of taking real-time data from your devices in order to tailor daily suggestions.
+These suggestions are based on your goals and your current level of fitness to help you keep progressing.
 Polar’s wearables are an “acquired taste” when it comes to looks, but for GPS tracking and other advanced running metrics, they’re top-notch.

 Garmin’s Index Smart scale has the most metrics available to measure and the largest selection of wearables to partner with.
-Just like Polar, Garmin’s trackers and GPS running watches are top-of-the-line, providing some of the best advanced running metrics on the market.
-With the amount of metrics collected, the data is a little harder to sift through than the Fitbit interface, but if you’re more hardcore about fitness then Garmin is one of your best options.
+Just like Polar, Garmin’s trackers and GPS running watches are top-of-the-line.
+Even though their wearable are expensive, they provide some of the best advanced running metrics on the market.
+With the amount of metrics collected, the data is a little harder to sift through than the Fitbit interface.
+That’s why Garmin wearables and scales offer the most room to grow.
+(In the right way. ☺)

 Don’t want the impedance measurements while you’re pregnant?
-The QardioBase 2 is one of the only smart scales with a pregnancy-tracking mode that disables the mild-electrical-impulses for body composition measurements, to keep your child(ren) in your womb safe and sound.
-On top of that, the pregnancy displays your weight with “emoji-type” faces instead of actual numbers, in order to help ease the transition back to pre-pregnancy weight.
+The QardioBase 2 is one of the only smart scales with a pregnancy-tracking mode.
+This mode disables the mild-electrical-impulses for body composition measurements, to keep your child(ren) in your womb safe and sound.
+On top of that, the pregnancy displays your weight with “emoji-type” faces instead of actual numbers.
+This is down in order to help ease the transition back to pre-pregnancy weight.